huntse/uncarved/content/articles/ocaml_deriv_1.md

 +++
-title = "Derivatives pricing in ocaml Part 1" aliases = [ "/articles/ocaml_deriv_1" ]
-last_modified = "2007-06-06T08:54:54Z"
+title = "Derivatives pricing in ocaml Part 1" description = "Following on from the 'Learning Functional Programming' article, we write our first call pricer" aliases = [ "/articles/ocaml_deriv_1" ] last_modified = "2007-06-06T08:54:54Z"
 +++
-# Derivatives pricing in ocaml Part 1

-## Following on from the "Learning Functional Programming" article, we write our first call pricer

 So from the first [article][5] we move on to write the first Monte Carlo pricer.
 This is a very close translation of Joshi's implementation in